robfinch/Qupls/rtl/coproc/README.md

 # Stark_coproc.sv
 ## Overview
-The StarkCPU co-processor is a much smaller sequential implementation for the StarkCPU instruction set.
+The StarkCPU co-processor is a much smaller 32-bit sequential implementation for the StarkCPU instruction set.
 It supports most of the integer instruction set.
 * Floating-point is not supported.
-* The divide instruction DIV/DIVA is not supported due to the amount of logic required.
+* The divide instruction DIV/DIVA is not supported.
 * Only 32-bit loads and stores are supported.
 * Load / Store operations must be aligned.
+* There is no loop counter.

+The co-processor is about 1% of the size of the OoO core.

 The co-processor is intended for debugging purposes.
 It has its own built-in ROM and scratchpad RAM.
 * 0xC000 to 0xFFFF is the ROM area